-For information on the Plan's funding status visit "Plan information" in the Administrative information section.
+For information on the Plan's funding status visit "Plan information" on page 337.

 Subrogation

 This section applies when another party is, or may be considered, liable for a Covered Person's injury, sickness, or other condition (including insurance carriers that are so liable) and the Plan has provided or paid for benefits.